Puttershoek, Mijnsheerenland, 's-Gravendeel

 Description

 Today your route starts in Puttershoek, on the Oude Maas.
 After the flood of 1953, almost all houses on Weverseinde, located directly on the Oude Maas, were demolished in order to raise the dike to Delta height.
 Only the 16th century harbour, the Schouteneinde and the part of the old village center around the Arent van Lierstraat have been preserved.
-Here are the old town hall of Puttershoek, on which the coat of arms (three black French lilies on a silver shield) can still be seen, and the old post office"Springende Peert\\\" (with stepped gable and gable stone), that recalls the time when Puttershoek was a stopping place on the postal road from Rotterdam to Antwerp.
+Here are the old town hall of Puttershoek, on which the coat of arms (three black French lilies on a silver shield) can still be seen, and the old post office"Springende Peert\\\" (with stepped gable and gable stone), This is reminiscent of the time when Puttershoek was a stopping place on the postal road from Rotterdam to Antwerp.
 Also worth seeing is the De Lelie flour mill on the Molendijk and the old doctor's house at Schouteneinde 28.

 From the village you first follow the Oude Maas - once the mouth of the Maas - for a long way.
 In the Middle Ages, the mouth of the Maas was formed by two parallel streams (the current Oude Maas and Binnenbedijkte Maas) that came together in the current Hoeksche Waard and flowed towards the Maas estuary.
 After the Sint-Elisabeth flood, most of the Meuse water between Dordrecht and Werkendam was directed in a south-westerly direction, through the Biesbosch, away from the original estuary arms.
 After this, the southern Maasloop was completely dammed and diked (the current Binnenbedijkte Maas) and the northern branch was given the name Oude Maas.
 However, part of the Maas water was still able to reach the Oude Maas for a long time, via the Beneden-Merwede.